 You will be responsible for contacting the health professional and making an appointment for your client.
 You also will be responsible for securing an interpreter if your client needs one for the evaluation.

-If the evaluator determines that the physical or psychological sequelae are consistent with your client's account of torture or persecution, he or she will also prepare an affidavit to submit to the court.
+If the evaluator determines that the physical or psychological evidence are consistent with your client's account of torture or persecution, he or she will prepare an affidavit to submit to United States Citizenship and Immigration Services (USCIS) or the Executive Office for Immigration Review (EOIR).
 It is important to maintain close contact with the health professional to make sure that any issues or questions are addressed in a timely fashion.
-Although counsel has principal responsibility to schedule the evaluation and follow up with the health professional, PHR staff is available to help if problems arise.